215-942-7500

 Digital Printing

+In the world of printing, the concept of digital printing is pretty much the new kid on the block.
 People have been printing things since the days of Gutenberg, and offset printing dates back to 1875, but digital printing technology as we know only goes back a few decades.
+Read on to learn the key differences between digital and offset printing!

 Digital printing was a game changer, yet it hasn’t replaced offset printing.
 There are times when offset printing is the best choice for the job and others where you’re better off going digital.